A Primer for Businesses Developing their Understanding of Culture Scalability and Employee Retention

 The startup can add new outputs through aggressive market expansion—for example, more sales, outreach, marketing, and advertisement.
 However, when it comes to hiring new staff, they run into an issue.

 Even with a large budget, they can’t find staff with the same knowledge, experience, passion, and expertise as their founding staff.
-Their initial rate of scale was based on the brilliance of their people, and they can’t maintain that velocity as they add new faces.
+Their initial rate of scalability was based on the brilliance of their people, and they can’t maintain that velocity as they add new faces.

 This scenario is a common problem that affects many startups and newer businesses.